Sellers’ Obligation to Disclose Latent Defects: Legal Liability and the Role of Brokers

 In May 2024, the North Carolina Residential Property Owners’ Association Disclosure Statement (RPOADS) was revised to include the following statement under the General Instructions on Page 1:

 This statement emphasizes and clarifies the sellers’ long-standing responsibility to disclose latent (hidden) defects in real estate transactions when the seller is aware of the defect, and it is not reasonably discoverable by the buyer.
 The statement also highlights the potential consequences sellers face if they fail to disclose known material defects.
 While the revision clarifies disclosure requirements, it does not introduce new legal obligations.
-North Carolina law has long held that sellers can be liable for misrepresentation, fraud, negligence, or engaging in unfair and deceptive trade practices if they knowingly withhold or misrepresent material defects.
+North Carolina law has long held that sellers may be liable if they knowingly withhold or misrepresent material latent defects.
 However, to be held liable, it must be proven that the:

-• seller had actual knowledge of the defect, and
+• seller had actual knowledge of the latent defect, and

 • seller intentionally misrepresented or failed to disclose the defect.